PritamSarbajna/my-portfolio-website/README.md

 # My portfolio

 ## About
-- This repo contains my portfolio.
+ This repo contains my portfolio.

+## Tech stack used

 - React Js
-- SCSS
+- Scss

 ## To see the project